There are now 2 possible online modes for units:

-- Students are able to (1) apply skills in course design to the advanced simulation setting; (2) develop and apply simulation training in specific teaching and learning contexts; (3) develop and use clinical scenarios for use in simulation training to assess competency of clinical skills; (4) examine and practise communication skills required in simulated settings; (5) discuss ethics, feasibility, limitations and practical implications of simulation equipment and training settings; (6) design tools to assess and evaluate simulation training; (7) discuss how to manage crises and incidents during simulated learning settings; and (8) plan how to conduct educational research related to simulation training.
+Students are able to (1) apply skills in course design to the advanced simulation setting; (2) develop and apply simulation training in specific teaching and learning contexts; (3) develop and use clinical scenarios for use in simulation training to assess competency of clinical skills; (4) examine and practise communication skills required in simulated settings; (5) discuss ethics, feasibility, limitations and practical implications of simulation equipment and training settings; (6) design tools to assess and evaluate simulation training; and (7) discuss how to manage crises and incidents during simulated learning settings.

 - Unit Coordinator(s)

 - Contact hours

 - Multimode (Face to Face & Online) – Compulsory two day face to face workshop, optional three x 1.5 hour webinars throughout the semester

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.